How to use agents with inbound and outbound phone calls.

 telephony_app

-directory, run:
+directory, run:docker-compose

 .
-From thetelephony_app
+From the telephony_app

-directory, run:
+directory, run:telephony_app

 directory.